phuongvo9/phuongvo9.github.io/blogs/1-getting-started-basics.md

-*Write content for getting started basics in DevOps*
 # Getting Started with DevOps: The Basics

 DevOps is a set of practices that combines software development (Dev) and IT operations (Ops).
 It aims to shorten the development lifecycle and deliver high-quality software continuously.
 Here are the basics to get you started: